 The Social Innovation Fund recipients will be required to submit for approval detailed plans for selecting subrecipients.
 Successful applicants will receive notification of the requirement shortly after being approved for funding and then will have 15 days to submit the plan.
-Please see the appendix of this document for more details.
+Please see Appendix I for more details.